buttercup/buttercup-importer/README.md

 ## About
 This archive importer coverts password archives from other formats to the Buttercup archive format (BCUP).

+### Usage
+This library is not intended to be used as a standalone application.
+Its functionality is available via the Buttercup Desktop applications.

 ### Supported platforms
 The importer requires Node **8** or higher.